 4. Support the team

-Autonomous testing requires both a technical and cultural shift.
+AI testing requires both a technical and cultural shift, and AI QA testing in DevOps makes this transition smoother with built-in automation.
 Ensure developers, QA engineers, and operations teams are clear on the benefits, how the technology works, and their new roles.
-Use quick and hands-on demo workshops — applicable for teams of all sizes.
+Use quick and hands-on demo workshops — applicable for teams of all sizes..

 5. Monitor